chillerno1/discord-nft-satellite/README.md

 required arguments:
   -t, --discord-token   token for this Discord bot.
   -a, --alias           alias for the NFT collection to display (shown in Discord activity).
-  -u, --url             opensea api url of any nft in the collection to display.
+  -u, --url             opensea api endpoint of the collection to display.

 optional arguments:
   -h, --help            show this help message and exit